fredrikfloven/interview-assignment/web/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## API

 We provided a small api for you to use during the development.
 The api runs on [http://localhost:3001](http://localhost:3001).

 `GET /impacters` - List all impacters

 `GET /impacters/:id` - Get a impacter

+`GET /impacters/:id/posts` - Get all posts for an impacter

-`GET /posts` - List all posts
+`GET /posts?limit={}&offset={}` - List posts, if no limit is set it will list all posts

 `POST /posts` - Create a new post